-We Are Facing A Significant Budget Shortfall
+We Are Facing A Significant Budget Crisis

-We are working hard to find a solution to keep our community safe
+We're working hard to find a solution to keep our community safe

 Increasing Costs of Equipment